kumaratul60/System-Design/Networking/Web/Headers.md

 - **Meaning:** The server is currently unable to handle the request.
 - **Use Case:** Usually temporary—server is down for maintenance or is overloaded.

+### 507 Insufficient Storage

+- **Meaning:** The server is unable to store the representation needed to complete the request.
+- **Use Case:** Common in WebDAV or when storage quota is exceeded (e.g., disk full on server).

 ---